A Whirlwind Visit to Toronto

 Saturday: Morning and afternoon

 Caffeinate: The area around Dupont and Lansdowne, west to the Junction and south to Bloor St. is fast becoming the city’s newest up and coming ‘hood courtesy of a spate of cafes, restaurants, bars and art galleries opening up.
 Start your tour with a coffee at Hale Coffee Company on Campbell Ave.
 They roast all their beans in-house and serve up great coffee in a large but welcoming space.
-Or if you prefer something sweeter, head further west to ultra-friendly Café Con Leche for their decadent Nutella latte.
+If you're visiting during the warmer months, sip your beverage of choice in one of their Muskoka chairs out front.

 Saturday: Late Afternoon and Evening

 Take a brewery break: Toronto is having a mega craft beer boom and many of the best new breweries can be found in the city’s west end.
 If you’re a beer fan it’s well worth spending an afternoon brewery-hopping since you have so many great options to choose from.
 Some of the best bets include Halo Brewery tucked away on Wallace Avenue in the Junction Triangle, Bandit Brewery on Dundas St. near Roncesvalles, Henderson Brewing Co. on the West Toronto Rail Path and Blood Brothers Brewing hidden on industrial Geary Ave.